AIBendereL/VGG16_Mnist_Digits_classifier/README.md

 Please read README.md in Models folder.

-The models need setting correctly first for the train and test scripts to run properly.
+The models weights need setting correctly first for the train and test scripts to run properly.

 ## Train script